Grafana Reporting Tools Compared (2026): Native Grafana vs Third-Party Solutions

 Pricing & Licensing Reality

-- Costs scale with licensing tiers, not reporting usage
+- Costs scale with licensing tiers, not reporting usage.

-- Smaller teams often pay for features they don’t fully need
+- Smaller teams often pay for features they don’t fully need.

 Third-Party Grafana Reporting Tools